 Energy Systems - On December 31, 2013, NRG Energy Center Omaha Holdings, LLC, an indirect wholly owned subsidiary of NRG Yield LLC, acquired Energy Systems Company, or Energy Systems, for approximately \$120 million.
 The acquisition was financed from cash on hand.
 Energy Systems is an operator of steam and chilled water thermal facilities that provides heating and cooling services to nonresidential customers in Omaha, Nebraska.
 The acquisition was recorded as a business combination under ASC 805, with identifiable assets acquired and liabilities assumed provisionally recorded at their estimated fair values on the acquisition date.
 The purchase price was primarily allocated to property, plant and equipment of \$60 million, customer relationships of \$59 million, and \$1 million of working capital.
-The initial accounting for the business combination is not complete because the evaluations necessary to assess the fair values of certain net assets acquired are still in process.
 The provisional amounts are subject to revision until the evaluations are completed to the extent that additional information is obtained about the facts and circumstances that existed as of the acquisition date.
+The acquisition of Energy Systems was completed as of September 30, 2014, at which point the provisional fair values became final with no material changes.